13 Things The Best Auto Parts Website Designs Have In Common

 1) F-Shaped Navigation

-Users tend to follow an “F” pattern when they look at webpages, scanning along the top of the page and then down the left site.
+Users tend to follow an “F” pattern when they look at web pages, scanning along the top of the page and then down the left side.
 For this reason, navigation tends to work best when there’s a horizontal menu bar and left-hand side menu.

 2) Search Box Top Right

 Internet users are accustomed to the search box being in the top right corner of the page.
 Using this placement makes it easy for people to search on your site if they can’t find their parts through navigation.
 (We talk more about conventional website layout, which includes a search box, in this blog post.)

 Much like the search box, users have been trained to look to the top right corner of a website for “help,” whether that “help” is a search box or a phone number.
 Therefore, we recommend placing your phone number, customer service email address, and/or “Contact Us” link up top in your header, slid all the way over to the right.

 Less is more when it comes to ecommerce homepages, especially in auto parts when every decision is driven by fitment.
 If you present the user with a simple search form and a little bit of information, they’re far more likely to start the purchase process (e.g., finding a part that fits their vehicle by clicking on a category or entering the year, make, and model) than they are to get overwhelmed with details.

 There’s an expression many designers like to use called “paralysis by analysis” – when you give people lots of choices, they often take no action out of fear of making the wrong choice.
 When you give people simple choices, they act.